grapa-dev/grapa/maintainers/DEVELOPMENT/ROW_INDEX_BUG_TODO.md

 ## Next Steps

-- **[Completed]** DB/BTree investigation is closed.
-No further action required unless new issues are discovered.
+- Continue investigation and debugging until the bug is resolved and validated by passing tests.

 ---